 Students are admitted into the College under the program requirements in the Catalog in effect at the time of admission.
 They remain with those program requirements throughout their enrollment at ACE.
 However, if students withdraw, are administratively withdrawn, or dismissed and wish to return to the College, they will return under the program requirements in the Catalog in effect at the time of re-admission or re-entry.

 Program requirements may change over time and these will be reflected in a Catalog or Addendum.
 Students may request to move to a more recent Catalog by sending an email to email@example.com.
 Students may not move to program requirements in an earlier Catalog version.

 Application and fee

 An applicant applies for admission to American College of Education by completing the form and paying the nonrefundable admission fee.
 The application and fee are valid for one year, after which they are considered expired if the applicant has not completed the entire admissions process.
-Prospective students are encouraged to contact an Enrollment Specialist with questions about the College or the admissions process.
+Prospective students are encouraged to contact an enrollment counselor with questions about the College or the admissions process.

 Notification of admission decision